Through The Fibro Fog

 • Desiccated coconut: for the blueberry coconut flavour of this recipe.

-For toppings you can also add suitable nuts or seeds (I always like pumpkin seeds), and an extra sprinkle of desiccated coconut gives the flavour for this particular chia pudding.
+For toppings you can also add suitable low histamine nuts or seeds (I always like pumpkin seeds), and an extra sprinkle of desiccated coconut gives the flavor for this particular chia pudding.

 🔪 Step by step instructions